MillersvilleCS/geopod/README.txt

   ~hit 'finish'

-7. Link a Java 7 JRE
+7. Add a Java 7 or higher JRE

-8. Link Java3D
+8. Add Java3D jars and natives.